Aima is a distinctive choice, ranked #1079 in 2025. Your child is likely to be the only Aima in their class.

 Common questions about the name Aima

 Unlikely.
-With around 18 UK babies named Aima per year, your child will almost certainly be the only Aima in her class, and possibly the only one in the whole school.
+With around 31 UK babies named Aima per year, your child will almost certainly be the only Aima in their class, and possibly the only one in the whole school.

 Aima is a distinctive choice sitting outside the mainstream UK top names.
 Parents choosing less common names often find their children appreciate the individuality as they grow up, rarely needing to add an initial to distinguish themselves.